eic/tutorial-geometry-development-using-dd4hep/_episodes/01-defining-geometry.md

 These included files (e.g. `far_forward/default.xml`) can include further nested inclusion of even more files (e.g. `far_forward/ZDC.xml`).

-> Note: The xml files are parsed in order, so the 'definitions.xml' file needs to be included before any file which needs to access the defined parameters.
+> Note: The xml files are parsed in order, so the `definitions.xml` file needs to be included before any file which needs to access the defined parameters.
 {: .callout}

 Let's now take a look at *a particular detector subsystem end point file* (which does not include any more files), namely `tracking/vertex_barrel.xml`.